 In the language of the Awabakal people "Wollotuka" means "eating and meeting place".

 The Wollotuka Institute is committed to the advancement and leadership of Indigenous education at a local, national and global level.
-It also continues to draw strength from culture, communities and past journeys.

 Above all, we provide an inclusive, culturally safe environment where you can come for support, advice, collaboration and knowledge-sharing.
 The space is one where you can connect with other students and community – a home away from home while studying at the University of Newcastle.

 The World Indigenous Nations Higher Education Consortium (WINHEC) was established in August 2002 at the World Indigenous Peoples Conference on Education (WIPCE) in Alberta, Canada.
 WINHEC’s aim is to bring professionals together to achieve common goals through higher education.
-Members come from many different countries and a variety of diverse areas such as university departments, research organizations and government agencies.

-The functions of the Wollotuka Institute incorporate:
+The functions of the Wollotuka Institute incorporate

-- Study and academia
+Study and academia

-- Research and innovation
+Research and innovation

-- Indigenous staff employment and development
+Indigenous employment and development